Energy- and Global-Warming-Related Issues

 - ■ Concentrating production and reducing losses from unnecessary work and equipment downtime

-- ■ Total CO2 emissions from Mazda's four principal domestic plants reduced by 42.7% (540 thousand tons - CO2)
+- ■ Total CO2 emissions from Mazda's four principal domestic plants reduced by 44.7% (521 thousand tons-CO2)

 CO2 Emissions from Mazda's Four Principal Domestic sites/CO2 Emissions per Unit of Sales Revenue

 * CO2 emissions at Mazda’s four principal domestic sites are calculated using the CO2 coefficient for each year based on standards from the Japan Automobile Manufacturers Association Inc. (JAMA) (Commitment to a Low Carbon Society).
-Past data was recalculated according to the change of the coefficient.
+FY March 2015 data was recalculated according to the change of the coefficient.

-* The figures on the CO2 emissions at Mazda’s four principal domestic sites in FY March 2015 have been verified by a third party.
-With the verification scope as the basis, the Company has made a recalculation, going back to FY March 2011.
+* The figures of the CO2 emissions at Mazda’s four principal domestic sites in FY March 2016 have been verified by a third party.

 Energy Consumption Breakdown at Mazda's Four Principal Domestic Plants